sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 # Firmware SWID tags

 The metadata defined in {{-cms-fw-pkgs}} is incorporated in the resource-collection structure that semantically differentiates content stored in a Concise Software Identifier.
-The optional byte string that constitutes a firmware package addresses specific characteristics of firmware stored directly on a block-device in contrast to software deployed in a file-system.
+The optional attributes that annoate a firmware package addresse specific characteristics of pieces of firmware stored directly on a block-device in contrast to software deployed in a file-system.
 Trees of relative path-elements expressed by the directory and file structure in CoSWID tags are typically unable to represent the location of a firmware on a constrained-node (small thing).
-The composite nature of firmware and also the constitution of small things requires a set of options to identify the correct component in a composite thing for each piece of firmware.
-A single component also potentially requires a number of distinct firmware parts potentially depending on each other(s version).
-The dependencies cab be limited to the scope of the component itself or extend to the scope of the composite thing.
-In addition, it might not be possible (or feasible) to store a CoSWID tag document (permanently) on a small thing along with the corresponding peace of firmware.
-Hence, the CoSWID tag can be used as a concise and flexible metadata document that functions as a wrapper containing a (potentially compressed, signed, and/or encrypted) piece of firmware and its corresponding CoSWID attributes.
+The composite nature of firmware and also the actual composition of small things require a set of attributes to identify the correct component in a composite thing for each individual piece of firmware.
+A single component also potentially requires a number of distinct firmware parts that might depend on each other(s version).
+These dependencies can be limited to the scope of the component itself or extend to the scope of a small composite device.
+In addition, it might not be possible (or feasible) to store a CoSWID tag document (permanently) on a small thing along with the corresponding piece of firmware.
+Hence, CoSWID tags can be used as a concise and flexible metadata document that functions as a wrapper containing a (potentially compressed, signed, and/or encrypted) piece of firmware and its corresponding CoSWID attributes.
 A CoSWID tag about firmware can be transmitted as an identifying document across endpoints or used as an reference integrity measurement as usual.
-Alternatively, it can also convey a piece of firmware, serve its intended purpose as a SWID tag and then - due to the lack of a location to store it - be discarded.
+Alternatively, it can also convey an actual piece of firmware, serve its intended purpose as a SWID tag and then - due to the lack of a location to store it - be discarded.

 # COSE signatures for Concise SWID tags